Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 12.26.02 UTC
+- WIB: Sabtu, 2 November 2024 13.32.53 UTC
-- WITA: Sabtu, 2 November 2024 13.26.02 UTC
+- WITA: Sabtu, 2 November 2024 14.32.53 UTC
-- WIT: Sabtu, 2 November 2024 14.26.02 UTC
+- WIT: Sabtu, 2 November 2024 15.32.53 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude